Policy: Radiation safety

 - Providing advice on radiation safety matters to maintain a high standard of radiation safety;

-- Assisting with regulatory and licensing matters, specially maintaining Source Inventory Workbook (SIWB);
+- Assisting with regulatory and licensing matters, especially maintaining the Source Inventory Workbook (SIWB);

 - Reviewing local procedures, induction and training requirements for users dealing with radiation;